-A gritty portrayal of a ninja’s doomed life, Kamui Gaiden invites you to consider these shadowy assassins as they historically were.
+A gritty portrayal of a ninja’s doomed life, Kamui Gaiden (カムイ外伝) invites you to reconsider these shadowy assassins as they historically were.

 Renegade ninja Kamui is constantly pursued by assassins after abandoning his clan.
-After surviving various attacks, he settles down in a fishing village with a large family.
-Unfortunately, his peace is but temporary and soon his enemies catch up with him.
-To survive, Kamui would once again have to rely on his legendary assassin skills.
+After surviving various attacks, he settles down in a remote fishing village with a large family.
+Unfortunately, his peace is but temporary and soon, his enemies catch up with him.
+To survive, Kamui once again have to rely on his legendary assassin skills.
 He also learns he is doomed to forever be alone.
 As an ex-ninja, no one will ever be safe when with him.

 I wasn’t familiar with Kamui prior to watching this in 2009.
-But I did know of the Izuna Drop, thanks to the Ninja Gaiden game series.
+But I did know about the Izuna Drop, thanks to the Ninja Gaiden game series.
 Catching this killer move in live-action was thus my main motivation for watching this movie.